 In the normal/Wishart model, we assume a multivariate normal distribution for the data.
-Clearly, our survey data are not normally distributed: some are bounded between zero and one, others are skewed and some have large proportions of zeros; the latter are called semi-continuous variables.
-A way to handle non-normality of the data is by applying suitable transformations to the variables which is done in our application.
-Moreover, if non-normal variables (such as discrete or binary ones) are completely observed, then it is quite plausible to still use the multivariate normal model because incomplete variables are modeled as conditional normal given a linear function of the complete variables - see, e.g., Schafer (1997).
+Clearly, our survey data are not normally distributed: some are bounded between zero and one, others are skewed and some have large proportions of zeroes; the latter are called semi-continuous variables.
+One way to handle non-normality of the data is to apply suitable transformations to the variables, which is done in our application.
+Moreover, if non-normal variables (such as discrete or binary ones) are observed completely, then it is quite plausible to still use the multivariate normal model because incomplete variables are modeled as conditional normal, given a linear function of the complete variables - see e.g. Schafer (1997).
 The variables and their transformations used in our models are listed in the appendix.

-When a variable is treated as being semi-continuous, then it has a proportion of responses at the fixed value of, e.g., zero and a continuous distribution among the remaining observations.
-Subject to an approach published by Schafer and Olsen (1999), one may encode each semi-continuous variable Y to a binary indicator W (with W = 1 if $Y \neq 0$ and W = 0 if Y = 0) and a continuous variable V which is treated as missing whenever Y = 0.
+When a variable is treated as being semi-continuous, then it has a proportion of responses at the fixed value of, for example, zero and a continuous distribution among the remaining observations.
+According to an approach published by Schafer and Olsen (1999), one may encode each semi-continuous variable Y to a binary indicator W (with W = 1 if $Y \neq 0$ and W = 0 if Y = 0) and a continuous variable V, which is treated as missing whenever Y = 0.
 See table 2 for an illustration.

-Table 2: Example: preparation of semi-continuous variables
+Example: preparation of semi-continuous variables

-Y W V
+Y w V

-2 , 1 2
+2 $\rightarrow$ 1 2

-0 - 0 NA
+0 0 NA

 NA NA NA

 Notice that a relationship between W and V would have little meaning and could not be estimated by the observed data.
-However, we aim at generating plausible imputations for the original semi-continuous variable Y and, thus, are only interested in the marginal distribution for W and the conditional distribution for V given W = 1.
+However, we aim to generate plausible imputations for the original semi-continuous variable Y and are thus only interested in the marginal distribution for W and the conditional distribution for V, given W = 1.
 Data augmentation algorithms have been shown to behave well in this context with respect to the parameters of interest - see Schafer and Olsen (1999).

-When the values of the variables Y (or the remaining V) are bounded between zero and one representing probabilities, a conventional logit-transformation (see Greene, 2003) works quite well:
+When the values of the variables Y (or the remaining V) are bounded between zero and one representing probabilities, a conventional logit transformation (see Greene 2003) works quite well:

-$$g(Y) = \frac{Y}{1 - Y} \quad \text{for} \quad Y \in (0, 1)$$
+(23)

+$$g(Y) = \frac{Y}{1-Y}$$

+for $Y \in (0,1)$

-For positively skewed Y, an ordinary log transformation $g(Y) = \ln(Y)$ often is a good choice.
+For positively skewed Y, an ordinary log transformation $g(Y) = \ln(Y)$ is often a good choice.
 Another useful transformation is the Box-Cox transformation

+(24)

-$$g(Y) = \frac{Y^{\theta} - 1}{\theta} \quad \text{for} \quad \theta \neq 0$$ (25)
+$$g(Y) = \frac{Y^{\theta} - 1}{\theta}$$

+for $\theta \neq 0$ .

 However, theoretically, we should transform the data to achieve multivariate normality.
-Practically, such transformations are not yet available: the usual transformations are performed on a univariate scale.
+In practice, such transformations are not yet available: the usual transformations are performed on a univariate scale.
 Investigations show that such deviations from normality (for the variables to be imputed) should not harm the imputation process too much - see Schafer (1997) or Gelman et al. (1998).
-A growing body of evidence supports the claim to use a normal model to create multiple imputations even when the observed data are somewhat non-normal.
-The focus of the transformations is rather to achieve a range for continuous variables to be imputed that theoretically have support on the whole real line than to achieve normality itself.
+A growing body of evidence supports the idea of using a normal model to create multiple imputations even when the observed data are somewhat non-normal.
+The focus of the transformations is to achieve a range for continuous variables to be imputed that theoretically have support on the whole real line rather than to achieve normality itself.
 Even for populations that are skewed or heavy-tailed, the actual coverage of multiple imputation interval estimates is reported to be very close to the nominal coverage.
 The multiple imputation framework has been shown to be quite robust against moderate departures from the data model - see Schafer (1997).
-Caution is required if the amount of missing information is very high; i.e., beyond 50% - which is not the case in this paper.
-Thus, we may proceed further with these transformed data.
+Caution is required if the amount of missing information is very large, i.e. over 50 %, which is not the case in this paper.
+Thus we may proceed further with these transformed data.